By: Dargan Thompson, Assistant Features Editor

 Email Dargan Thompson at [email protected]

-Check out this animated short based on the story you’ve just read.
-It was created by students in the Applied Journalism class at UNF.
+Check out the following shorts based on the story you’ve just read.
+Both were created by students in the Applied Journalism class at UNF.